yavuzugurtas/javascript-3/event-loop/README.md

+## The Event Loop

+So far all of the code you have written (except for the DOM code from last week) is _synchronous_.
+This means that the next line of code cannot be executed until the previous has finished.
+To be more technical, this means that all of your code has been executed on the _call stack_.
+This is a fancy sounding term for something that's really not so difficult to understand if you try to visualize it instead of explain it.
+And that's exactly what JS Tutor has been doing!
+Each time you call a function in JS tutor, a new frame is opened.
+That's it, that's the call stack!

+But the JS engine is more complex than just what you can see in JS Tutor.
+JS Tutor only visualizes code that executes on the call stack, [Loupe](http://latentflip.com/loupe/) is a website that visualizes what happens in the Event Loop.
+Everything you have written and studied so far takes place in the left column of the Loupe visualization: the Call Stack.
+This set of exercises is designed to help you understand how the Call Stack and the Event Loop interact by sending code out to the Event Loop with ```setTimeout``` and encouraging you to go deeper into your exercises, studying your solutions in Loupe to build a strong visual understanding of what the Event Loop is and how it works.

 Loupe is an outstanding tool to understand the event loop, but it's not perfect.

 There are 6 things to be aware of when studying on this site: